 For many years before the emancipation of slaves and the outbreak of war, the Underground Railroad moved African-Americans from south to north, and to relative safety.
 With its concentration of abolitionists, Farmington was key stop for escapees and a number of local houses provided shelter.
 Contact the Farmington Historical Society for information on tours and other events.

 When President Abraham Lincoln met Harriet Beecher Stowe, legend has it that he said, “So you’re the little woman whose book started this great war.”
 Whether he actually said it or not, Stowe’s Uncle Tom’s Cabin gave many Americans a vivid picture of slavery and in some sense may have helped set North against South.
 Her life and literary works are chronicled in Hartford’s Harriet Beecher Stowe Center, located in the house she lived in during the last 23 years of her life.

 Once the war began, thousands of Union soldiers were recruited to and trained at New London’s Fort Trumbull.
 The fort, built between 1839 and 1852 on the site of two previous installations, has a rich history spanning almost all of America’s story.
-This year, a Civil War Encampment of the 14th Regiment Connecticut Volunteer Infantry will be re-enacted at Fort Trumbull on June 6.

 A taste of Connecticut’s role in the Civil War can be found at the New England Civil War Museum in Rockville.
 Located inside a former Grand Army of the Republic Hall, the museum houses the collections of several Connecticut Civil War veterans.